-During their time on campus, the Class of 2021 will join the Loyola community to explore what it means to be an Ignatian Citizen.
-The Loyola University Strategic Plan, 2017-2022 describes Ignatian citizens as people who "think of themselves as part of something larger, as responsible for the betterment of our shared world; as men and women who think and act for the rights of others, especially the disadvantaged and the oppressed” As citizens living and learning in Baltimore in 2017, we must grapple with the gritty realities that contribute to systemic inequality in our city and beyond.
-To that end, we have selected Bryan Stevenson’s Just Mercy as the 2017-18 Loyola Common Text.
+During their time on campus, the Class of 2022 will join the Loyola community in exploring what it means to be an Ignatian Citizen.
+The Loyola University Strategic Plan, 2017-2022 describes Ignatian citizens as people who "think of themselves as part of something larger, as responsible for the betterment of our shared world; as men and women who think and act for the rights of others, especially the disadvantaged and the oppressed.”
+As citizens living and learning in Baltimore in 2018, we must understand our collective history and the underlying systems that fuel injustice.
+To that end, we have selected James Baldwin’s The Fire Next Time as the 2018 Loyola Common Text.

-Members of the Class of 2021 will receive a copy of Just Mercy during summer orientation and discuss it throughout their first-year on the Evergreen campus.
+Members of the Class of 2022 will receive a copy of The Fire Next Time during summer orientation and it will be integrated into class discussions and programming throughout their first year on the Evergreen campus.